wakatara/gork/README.md

 ## License

-The original Zork I source code was released as open source by Infocom/Activision for historical preservation.
-This Go port is created for educational purposes and preserving gaming history.
+MIT License - see [LICENSE](LICENSE) file for details.

+This is a modern Go port of the classic 1980s text adventure game "Zork I: The Great Underground Empire" originally created by Infocom, Inc. The game's source code in ZIL (Zork Implementation Language) was released as open source by Microsoft Corporation in 2025 under the MIT License for historical preservation purposes.

+This implementation is also released under the MIT License, with proper attribution to both the original creators and the ZIL source release.

 ## Acknowledgments

-- Marc Blank, Dave Lebling, Bruce Daniels, and Tim Anderson - Original Zork creators
+- Marc Blank, Dave Lebling, Bruce Daniels, and Tim Anderson - Original Zork creators (1977-1979)
-- Infocom - For creating the ZIL language and Zork
+- Infocom, Inc. - For creating the ZIL language and publishing Zork I (1980)
+- Microsoft Corporation - For releasing the ZIL source code under MIT License (2025)
 - The interactive fiction community - For preserving these classics

 ---